Harry Koch Fritz

 - Born September 30, 1890 in Philadelphia, PA USA

 Fritz was born in Philadelphia, PA in 1890.
-He played for Wilmington in 1911-13 and came up with the 1913 Philadelphia Athletics near the end of September for five games.
+He played for the Wilmington Chicks of the Tri-State League in 1911-1913 and came up with the Philadelphia Athletics near the end of September of 1913, playing five games.
 It was a year in which the A's won the 1913 World Series with Home Run Baker as their third baseman.

 After the season he jumped to the new Federal League.
-It would have been very hard for Fritz to break into the A's famous $100,000 infield, while here in the Federal League he had more chance to play.
+It would have been very hard for Fritz to break into the A's famous $100,000 infield, while here in the Federal League, he had more of a chance to play.